-Hope this wedding footfulness helps you on your big day.
-Oh and do share this post with any friends who are getting married -- these tips are all old, borrowed and new.
+Hope this wedding shoe tips helps you on your big day.
+Oh and do share this post with any friends who are getting married.

 Got any of your own tricks for happy wedding day feet?
-Drop us a note in the comment below.
+Drop us a note.
 We'd love to hear them!